 If you’re looking for ways to get into cryptocurrency without incurring taxes right away, investing in self-directed IRAs, pensions, or other retirement accounts that include cryptocurrency is one way to dabble in digital trading, while deferring your tax bill.

 In this instance, any cryptocurrency trading would not be taxed right away — instead it would be taxed at the time you withdraw the money, giving your crypto more time to appreciate and grow.
+Certain other forms of crypto ira’s like ROTH IRA you pay taxs on the money going in but then can trade as much as you want with that money and not owe any additional federal taxes.

 5. Gift your crypto